Plant Finder

 Landscape Attributes

-California Poppy is an herbaceous perennial with an upright spreading habit of growth.
+California Poppy is an herbaceous annual with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.

 This plant will require occasional maintenance and upkeep, and is best cleaned up in early spring before it resumes active growth for the season.
+It is a good choice for attracting bees and butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 California Poppy is recommended for the following landscape applications;